-Four Winds Journal Fall 2018 Call for Submissions
+Four Winds Journal Fall 2018 is here!

 Systemic crisis requires a systemic solution.
 America’s current sociopolitical system does not support the individual, the family, the community, or the planet.
 Instead it is focused on the growth of corporations, the GDP, and the projection of national power.
 This simply does not work.
 Previous “solutions” to the problem won’t work either—they were created by the mindset that has brought us to this place—and attempting to repeat that which does not work is a definition of insanity.
 Instead, we must find a whole new way to heal our society.

 Rather than continuing the endless arguments on utopia versus dystopia, Four Winds Journal’s Fall 2018 issue investigates the real challenges that we face in resolving our society’s systemic dysfunction and how we might begin to benefit from thinking “out of the box” in order to arrive at a truly sustainable society here in this country and throughout the world.
 Drawing on the wisdom and experience of international and local researchers, educators, activists, scientists, indigenous leaders, students, and others, we share insights and suggestions for healthy change that we can implement at a grassroots level.

 Or, if you’re a confirmed page-turner, you may order a printed copy of the Journal.
 The holidays are just around the corner, and Four Winds Journal in print is a perfect gift for friends or family members!

 Photo credit: VMcKay (The Women’s March, 2016)